 Zoom (ZM)

-Zoom is up against the odds.
+Zoom is in for a bumpy ride.
 Its decelerating revenue growth and expected decline in cash profitability will make it tough to beat the market.― StockStory Analyst Team

 1. News